pedrogonzalezgutierrez/rest-api/README.md

 # User API

-Rest API allows you to create users and roles and manage them.
+This RestAPI allows you to create users and roles and manage them.
 Anyone can create users and get a JSON Web token which will need to provide in next requests in other to authenticate.
 Only admin user (a user with the role ROLE_ADMIN) can manage roles and assign existing ones to other users.

 ### Technologies
 - Gradle 4.10.2